mendix/docs/content/refguide/user-task.md

 ### 2.2 Due Date Section {#due-date}

-**Due in** allows you to set a deadline for the user task and keep track of it.
+**Due in** is stored in the System module on the **UserTask** entity as an attribute and its data can be dynamically displayed in the running app.
+For example, you can use it to set a deadline for the user task and display it in your app.
 However, this is not an automatic reminder but rather a deadline you reference when keeping track of the user task.
+If you are using the **Workflow Commons** module, **Due in** is used in page templates.

 ### 2.3 General Section {#general}